adambiltcliffe/codex/readme.md

 # Tests to write

-Lookout slot provides resist
+Maestro's conferred ability works correctly
+Maestro's conferred ability disappears if Maestro does Maestro reduces cost to cast Virtuosos to 0 (to do) Lookout slot provides resist (to do)
-Bonus resist from lookout disappears when no longer patrolling Spells/abilities must target flagbearer
+Bonus resist from lookout disappears when no longer patrolling (to do) Spells/abilities must target flagbearer
 Not required to target flagbearer if not a legal type Not required to target flagbearer if can't pay for resist